A Concentration Inequality for Random Polytopes, Dirichlet-Voronoi Tiling Numbers and the Geometric Balls and Bins Problem: Proof of Corollary

 to be the random ``covering" generated by $\mathbf{X}$.
 We want to estimate the probability of the event

-To do so, we will need a sphere covering such that each point of the sphere is not counted ``too many" times, i.e. each point must not belong to ``too many" caps in the covering.
-A remarkable result of B\"or\"oczky \cite{boroczky2003covering} provides such a covering, showing that there exists a $ \frac{1}{2}N^{-\frac{1}{n-1}}$-net $\mathcal{N}$ of size $400 n\ln(n)\cdot 2^n N$ such that each point $x\in\Sn$ lies inside of at most $ 400 n\ln(n) $ caps.
+To do so, we will need a sphere covering such that each point of the sphere is not counted ``too many" times, i.e., each point must not belong to ``too many" balls in the covering.
+A remarkable result of B\"or\"oczky and Wintsche \cite[Theorem 1.1]{boroczky2003covering} provides such a covering, showing that there exists a $ \frac{1}{2}N^{-\frac{1}{n-1}}$-net $\mathcal{N}$ of size $400 n\ln n\cdot 2^n N$ such that each point $x\in\Sn$ lies inside of at most $ 400 n\ln n$ caps.

 Next, we use the covering $\mathcal N$ to define the random set